Home / Detox Programs / Opioid Withdrawal Symptoms & Detox Timeline

 How long does opioid withdrawal last?

-The most intense symptoms typically last three to five days, though mild symptoms or cravings may continue longer.
+The most intense symptoms typically last three to five days, though cravings may continue longer.

 Is opioid withdrawal dangerous?